nus-curantis/DeepActivityClassifier/README.md

 > cnn network(single conv layer -> 15 filters of dimension [30, 1, 1]) + rnn + time distributed layer (1 layer + dropout) + pooling(last pooling + max pooling + mean pooling) + fc (2 + 1 layers + dropout)

+## Major Findings

+- Readings from wrist-based accelerometer data is very noisy and we need a method to deal with the noise.
+- Reducing sampling rate by half (36 -> 18 Hz) reduces the accuracy significantly for personalized train/testing data.
+- Embedding the inputs using a CNN layer before passing to RNN improves the performance (since CNN captures some time dependencies in the time series)
+- An activity might have multiple distributions, and we found that the network is able to learn the different distributions despite having not enough data in different distributions.
+So the inaccuracy is caused by noise and not by multiple distributions.
+The model is overfitting to the noise.
+- No effect on time distributed / bi-directional (except worse overfitting)
+- Shorter segments are better (2.5s is better than 5s and 10s)
+- Co-teaching for noisy data (as described in the co-teaching) did not improve (test/train accuracy around 0.64).
+Idea: need to filter out the noise in some way?  (clustering to detect outliers? informativeness of a sample (cf active learning)?)
+- Overlapping segments do not improve